Stefan H. Uhlig

 PhD, MA, and BA, University of Cambridge

 I work on eighteenth-century and Romantic European writing, art, aesthetics, and material culture.
-Before I came to UC Davis I was a Fellow and Director of Studies at King's College in the University of Cambridge, and a Research Fellow at Corpus Christi College and King's College, Cambridge.
-In Spring 2025, I will be a Visiting Fellow at Emmanuel College, Cambridge.
-To hear me talk about a sample of my interests, visit: https://tinyurl.com/5xdmw343.
+Before I came to UC Davis, I was a Fellow and Director of Studies at King's College in the University of Cambridge, and previously a Research Fellow at King's College and at Corpus Christi College, Cambridge.
+In Spring 2025, I was the Derek Brewer Visiting Fellow at Emmanuel College, Cambridge.
+I am writing a short book on Josiah Wedgwood’s Portland Vase, and a longer study of the links between aesthetics and more worldly interests in the eighteenth century.

 Courses taught

-COM 210 German Literary Worlds; COM 168A Romanticism; COM 142 The Romantic Self(ie); COM 210 Reading Comparatists; COM 210 Aesthetic Value; COM 142 (Not) At Home in Romantic Poetry; COM 195 The Bildungsroman; COM 141 Comparative Critical Theory; COM 164D The Enlightenment; COM 120 Writing Nature: 1750 to the Present; COM 7 Fantasy and the Supernatural; COM 210 Aristotle's Poetics and its Afterlives; COM 255 Comparative Literature: Past, Present, and Future; Freshman Seminars: Democratic Education; What is the Point of an Interpretation?.
+COM 14 Intro to Poetry / COM 210 Thinking Backward: Theories of History / COM 166B The Novel / COM 210: German Literary Worlds / COM 168A Romanticism / COM 142 The Romantic Self(ie) / COM 210 Reading Comparatists / COM 210 Aesthetic Value / COM 142 (Not) At Home in Romantic Poetry / COM 195 The Bildungsroman / COM 141 Comparative Critical Theory / COM 164D The Enlightenment / COM 120 Writing Nature: 1750 to the Present / COM 7 Fantasy and the Supernatural / COM 210 Aristotle's Poetics and its Afterlives / COM 255 Comparative Literature: Past, Present, and Future / Freshman Seminars: Democratic Education; What is the Point of an Interpretation?.

 Selected Publications